Stonetech66/MicroRide/README.md

 - **Efficient Data Storage:** MicroRide uses a combination of relational and NoSQL databases to suit different service requirements.
 PostgreSQL handles user-account-service,driver-service, payment-service,and ride-service, while MongoDB handles the tracking-service.
 Redis is utilized as a temporary data store/cache to enhance response time and to improve overall user experience.

 - **Authentication and Authorization:** The user-account-service provides a secure and reliable authentication and authorization mechanism.
-By validating user credentials and storing them in Redis, the application optimizes subsequent requests, reducing latency and ensuring an optimal user experience

 - **Driver Tracking and ETA Calculation:** The tracking-service incorporates MongoDB geospatial indexes for locating the nearest available driver and employs a custom algorithm to calculate drivers' estimated time of arrival (ETA) based on their recent location data and speed, ensuring accurate and timely ride experiences.